arouyan/lakeFS/docs/integrations/dbt.md

 ## Configuration

-In order to run the lakectl-dbt commands we need to configure both dbt and lakectl.
+To run the lakectl-dbt commands, you need to configure both dbt and lakectl.
-Assuming dbt is already configured using either a Spark or Presto/Trino target you will need to add configurations to give access to your catalog (metastore).
+Assuming that the dbt is already configured using either a Spark or Presto/Trino target, you will need to add configurations to give access to your catalog (metastore).
 This is done by adding the following configurations to the lakectl configuration file (by default `~/.lakectl.yaml`)